Brazil in last-minute rush to be ready for World Cup

 Throughout the country, Brazil's flag and iconic yellow jerseys are multiplying on the streets.
 Blending dogged pride with defiance of sporadic protests, some Brazilians have taken to Twitter with the hashtag #VaiTerCopaSim - or "Yes, there will be a World Cup."

-The Brazilian team, which has already won the World Cup a record five times, is widely favored to win again.
+The Brazilian team, which has already won the World Cup a record five times, is widely favoured to win again.
 If it does, home fans will put on a party to remember.

 NOT READY YET